 It’s why so many students and homeowners are in a rush to pay back their loans.
 When you have interest building over time, it only makes sense to pool resources and hustle to get everything paid off.

-The same applies for payday loans.
+The same applies to payday loans.
 Create a plan and be able to stick to if to avoid additional fees and growing interest rates.

 Choosing between interest rates and fees